-- b) The proposed project is a hotel development, which is considered a commercial use consistent with the General Plan land use designation.
+The proposed project is non-residential development of a vacant property, surrounded by existing development.
+The project will construct an automotive sales facility, which is considered a commercial use consistent with the General Plan land use designation.
 The project does not include any unique characteristics which would draw in regional traffic, or which would prompt longer trips.
-The project would locate lodging and employment in proximity to existing developed areas, and would therefore have a neutral or positive impact on VMT.
-The project is consistent with the General Plan land use designation, and is therefore consistent with the VMT assumptions in the GPU EIR; impacts are less than significant. - c, d) The project has been reviewed by the City Engineering and City Fire Department staff, and has been found to be consistent with the City's Design Standards including emergency vehicle circulation requirements.
+The project would locate services and employment in proximity to existing developed areas, and would therefore have a neutral or positive impact on VMT.
+The project is consistent with the General Plan land use designation, and is therefore consistent with the VMT assumptions in the GPU EIR; impacts are less than significant.

+c, d) The project has been reviewed by the City Engineering and City Fire Department staff, and has been found to be consistent with the City's Design Standards including emergency vehicle circulation requirements.
 Furthermore, standard conditions of approval added to all City project require compliance with Fire Codes and other design standards.
 Compliance with existing regulations ensure that impacts are less than significant.